Gsantomaggio/rabbitmq-utils/vagrant/vagrant_cluster/README.md

-How to create a RabbitMQ cluster on openSUSE leap 15 ==
+How to create a RabbitMQ cluster on Ubuntu
+==

-This example creates 3 RabbitMQ nodes in cluster using openSUSE leap15
+This example creates 3 RabbitMQ nodes in cluster using Ubuntu

 Clone the repo or just copy the `Vagrantfile`